 Professor Aleksandra Filipovska

-Professor Aleksandra Filipovska is an ARC Future Fellow at the Western Australian Institute for Medical Research and the University of Western Australia in Perth.
+Aleksandra Filipovska is a Deputy Director of the ARC Centre of Excellence in Synthetic biology, NHMRC Senior Research Fellow and Professor at the University of Western Australia.
 She received her PhD in 2002 from the University of Otago, New Zealand.
-She was a NZ Foundation for Research, Science and Technology Fellow at the MRC Mitochondrial Biology Unit in Cambridge, the United Kingdom until the end of 2005.
-In 2006 she relocated to Australia as a NHMRC Howard Florey Fellow and established her research group in Mitochondrial Medicine and Biology at the University of Western Australia.
+From 2003-2005 she was a NZ Foundation for Research, Science and Technology Fellow at the MRC Mitochondrial Biology Unit in Cambridge, the United Kingdom.
+In 2006 she relocated to Australia as a NHMRC Howard Florey Fellow and established her research group at the Perkins Institute of Medical Research at the University of Western Australia.

 Aleksandra is a member of the Mito Foundation Scientific & Medical Advisory Panel.